 Distinguishing Water Moccasins and Cottonmouths from Non-Venomous Snakes

 People often mistake harmless snakes for cottonmouths, causing many non-venomous snakes to be needlessly killed every year.
 The northern water snake, Nerodia sipedon, is a common victim of this phenomenon.
-Although it looks a lot like a cottonmouth, the crossbands along its back don’t widen at the ends like the northern water snake’s.

 If you live in a place where water moccasins are found, it helps to know how to distinguish them from non-venomous snakes.
 Some ways to tell them apart include: